alvinlollo/Single-install-script/README.md

 # Single-install-script

-This script automatically installs you favourite Linux applications such as:
+This script automatically installs myfavourite Linux applications such as:
-Docker, Homebrew, code server, zsh, GEF, oh-my-zsh and neovim.
+Docker, Homebrew, zsh, oh-my-zsh and neovim.
 This uses pacman and yay AUR helper.

+Most of this script is intended for arch linux with debian compatablity on the zsh install script only.

 It also installs custom configuration for zsh and it's plugins.